 The King’s horse Anmer, although suffering bruises, recovered amazingly well, but, although he reappeared in the Ascot Derby two weeks later, he failed to win another race, either that year or the next.

-The media’s cover of the incident brought forth opinions from one extreme to the other.
+The media’s coverage of the incident brought forth opinions from one extreme to the other.

 On 12 June, Votes for Women wrote, “Waiting there in the sun, in that gay scene, among the heedless crowd, she had in her soul the thought, the vision of wronged women.
 That thought she held to her; that vision she kept before her.
 Thus inspired, she threw herself into the fierce current of the race.
 So greatly did she care for freedom that she died for it.”